godotengine/godot-docs/tutorials/step_by_step/singletons_autoload.rst

 .. image:: /img/saveasscript.png

 The script should open in the script editor.
 The next step is to add it to AutoLoad list.
-Select Scene [STRIKEOUT:> Project Settings] from the menu, switch to the AutoLoad tab and add a new entry with name "global" that points to this file:
+Select Scene > Project Settings from the menu, switch to the AutoLoad tab and add a new entry with name "global" that points to this file:

 .. image:: /img/addglobal.png

 Now, whenever you run any of your scenes, the script is always loaded.

-Returning to our script, the current scene needs to be fetched in the _ready() function.
+Returning to our script, the current scene needs to be fetched in the `_ready()` function.
 Both the current scene and `global.gd` are children of root, but the autoloaded nodes are always first.
 This means that the last child of root is always the loaded scene.